 |Test||Drug powder||Petroleum ether extract||Benzene extract||Chloroform extract||Ethanol extract||Aqueous extract|

 + indicates positive reaction, - indicates negative reaction.

 DISCUSSION: Our study has focused on examining pharmacognostic and preliminary phytochemical studies of leaves of I. tinctoria Linn.
 Normalization of the macroscopic and microscopic characteristics of the I. tinctoria drug remains essential in other to identify and avoid falsification.
 Microscopically, the leaf showed the presence of palisade, mesophyll, covering trichome, adaxial epidermis, adaxial epidermis, anamocytic stomata, mucilage, sclerenchyma, vascular strand are the diagnostic features noted from the anatomical study.

 Organoleptic characteristics are important in drugs because they play a role in the detection of adulterated or substituted drugs 18.
-Thus leaves pale greenish black in colour, characteristic odour, bitter taste.
+Thus leaves pale greenish black in color, characteristic odor, bitter taste.
 The powdery appearance of the crushed leaves, with a coarse texture.
-The micrograph performed on the powder has highlighted a number of characteristic elements namely: epidermal cells with starch granules, covering trichomes, epidermal cells with trichomes, anamocytic stomata, vessel elements are diagnostic substances for drugs of plant origin.
+The micrograph performed on the powder has highlighted several characteristic elements namely: epidermal cells with starch granules, covering trichomes, epidermal cells with trichomes, anamocytic stomata, vessel elements are diagnostic substances for drugs of plant origin.
 These diagnostic elements are consistent with botanical standards and WHO guidelines 19, 20.